Where’s the ROI? Demonstrating the Value of Data

 Next, show the answers your data CAN provide if you embrace machine learning, AI, and other advanced analytics tools.
 Using historical data, you can build some powerful predictive models, but they’re limited because they can only train themselves on historic occurrences.
 What happens when the rules of the game change?
 It’s time to put data in the spotlight.

 New data can give you a greater perspective and can offer greater context to your existing analytics.
-Even if you’re not a data scientist, there are platforms, tools, and freely available datasets that can help you prove your point.
+Even if you’re not a data scientist, there are platforms, data discovery tools, and freely available datasets that can help you prove your point.
 If you already have some predictive analytics in your organization, you can combine your datasets with external data and see what the results give you.

 What if instead of simply relying on last year’s sales data, you could filter in information about weather conditions or about current events, or even how these two factors are affecting consumer opinions and behaviors in real-time judging by social media and web interactions?
 You could theoretically make decisions based not just on what happened, but on what could happen if one or two conditions changed while others remain the same.